informedcitizenry/6502.Net/Docs/GettingStarted.md

 ## Overview

-The 6502.Net Assembler is a cross-assembler for several CPUs from the 8-bit era of computing including the Motorola 6800 and 6809, the MOS 6502 and its variants, the Intel 8080, and the Zilog Z80.
+The 6502.Net Assembler is a cross-assembler for several CPUs from the 8-bit era of computing including the Motorola 6800 and 6809, the MOS 6502 and its variants, the Intel 8080 and 8086, and the Zilog Z80.

 6502.Net is a multi-pass assembler that supports user comments, symbolic and macro assembly, as well as advanced features like conditional and iterative assembly.
-Its dialect and style generally follows that of the [TASS/TMP assemblers](http://turbo.style64.org/), and to a lesser extent [ca65](https://cc65.github.io/doc/ca65.html).
+For 65xx-based CPUs, the dialect and style generally follows that of the [TASS/TMP assemblers](http://turbo.style64.org/), and to a lesser extent [ca65](https://cc65.github.io/doc/ca65.html), while for Intel 8086/8088, it is broadly compatible with official Intel documentation from that era.

 This document does assume basic knowledge of assembly language, though the examples and explanations incorporating assembly code throughout should be easy to follow along even for the less familiar.

 ## Usage

-The executable requires at least one input file as an argument.
+The executable requires at least one argument, either input file or a command.
+Passing an input file marks it as source to compile:

 ```
 dotnet 6502.net.dll mygame.asm
 ```
 Several inputs can be specified at a time, processed in the order they are listed.
 The output filename can be set with the `-o`/`--output` option.

 ```